In Sight, In Mind

-What Is Eye Cancer?
+What is Eye Cancer?

-When a group of abnormal cells begin to grow out of control in the eye, the result may be eye cancer.
+When a group of abnormal cells begins to grow out of control in the eye, the result may be eye cancer.
 Eye cancer is an uncommon type of cancer that originates within the eye (it is not cancer that has spread from another part of the body—that is secondary cancer).
-Eye cancer is also called intraocular cancer, which literally translates to “within the eye”.
+Eye cancer is also called intraocular cancer, which translates to “within the eye”.
 Like other types of cancers, eye cancer can metastasize, or invade other sites and tissues in the body.

 What Types of Eye Cancers Are Most Common?

-Eye cancers are a rarer type of cancer, but there are a couple types to note.
+Eye cancers are a rarer type of cancer, but there are a couple of types to note.
 In adults, the most common eye cancers are melanoma and lymphoma.
 In children, retinoblastoma (which starts in the cells of the retina) is the most common.

 Which Parts of the Eye Can Be Affected by Eye Cancer?